makrai/notes/ray-22-mustard++.md

   * to the best of our knowledge, is hitherto unexplored
 * multimodal sarcasm detection dataset (MUStARD) pre-annotated with 9 emotions
   * We identify and correct 343 incorrect emotion labels (out of 690)
-  * We double the size of the dataset, label it with emotions along with valence and arousal which are important indicators of emotional intensity
+  * We double the size of the dataset,
+  * we label it with emotions along with valence and arousal (indicat intensity)
   * we label each sarcastic utterance with one of the four sarcasm types:
     Propositional, Embedded, Likeprefixed and Illocutionary
 * Exhaustive experimentation with multimodal (text, audio, and video) fusion